lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-7. End of loop, go back to while(true) to run again
+7. The loop ends and goes back to the while(true) at the top to run again

 ```cpp
 }